Rep. Grace Flores Napolitano (D–Calif.)

 She launched her first political campaign, for city council where she served six years, two of them as mayor, before moving up to the California Legislature for six years.

-Congresswoman Napolitano has diligently served Southern California for nine terms.
+Congresswoman Napolitano has diligently served Southern California for ten terms.
 She understands the importance of being connected to her district, coming home every weekend to spend time with her family and serve up her famous tacos and guacamole to anyone lucky enough to pass through her kitchen.